gabiilimaa1996-sudo/front_serverest_dev/README.md

 ## Custom commands

-The commands are split by domain to improve organization and maintenance [3].
+The commands are split by domain to improve organization and maintenance.

 ### `auth.commands.js`